barneydesmond/blog/_posts/2013-08-15-into-the-wasteland.markdown

 {% insert_image 20130815-071-IMGP0679.jpg %}
 Caption: Wasabi cracker things?
 I got them from the apple place

-It's late but I get my arse off my hotel bed and make it to the restaurant, it's thankfully not too late.
+It's late but I get my arse off my hotel bed and make it to the restaurant around 22:00, it's thankfully not too late.
 They're meant to be good, but ordering food is a bit of a test.

 {% insert_image 20130815-072-IMGP0680.jpg %}
 Caption: Dumplings!
 And beer.